Spijkervet/BYOL/README.md

 ```
 python3 main.py --nodes 1 --gpus 1
 ```
+The pre-trained models are saved every *n* epochs in \*.pt files, the final model being `model-final.pt`

 ### Results
 These are the top-1 accuracy of linear classifiers trained on the (frozen) representations learned by BYOL: